Samra-63/web-dev-course/README.md

 ### Early Learners

-Know some syntax but struggle to turn it into proper layouts and working interfaces.
+Know some syntax but struggle to turn it into layouts and working interfaces.

 **You'll practice:**

 * CSS organization
 * Layout systems
 * Responsive design
-* Native JavaScript logic
+* JavaScript logic

 </td>